MTRBEKTCBT/pdftabler/README.md

 complete dataframe.

 Suppose we already have vector data extracted by `pdftools::pdf_text` that has just been extracted.
-We’ll use `conbini` data which records [JFA sales from 2005 to 2021](https://www.jfa-fc.or.jp/particle/320.html) to show how each function works.
+For illustration, we’ll use `conbini` data which records [JFA sales from 2005 to 2021](https://www.jfa-fc.or.jp/particle/320.html) to show how each function works.